Despite promise, few in US adopting COVID-19 exposure apps :: WRAL.com

 New York launched its app on Oct.
 1. It recently surpassed 1 million downloads, which amounts to about 5% of the population.
 New Jersey and Pennsylvania have seen less use, with a 4% download rate.

 Adoption is even lower in Wyoming, North Dakota, Michigan, Nevada and Alabama, with users representing only 1% to 3% of their state populations.
-Links to the apps and instructions for iPhone notification activation are typically available on state health-department websites.
+The apps, which are free, can be found in Apple's app store and the Google Play store for Android devices; they're also typically available on state health-department websites.

 Irish app developer NearForm says more than one-quarter of Ireland’s population uses its COVID-19 app.
 It's been harder to get such traction in the four U.S. states where it's built similar apps: New York, New Jersey, Pennsylvania and Delaware.